Denial-of-Service Attack Detection via Differential Analysis of Generalized Entropy Progressions: Introduction

-In this work, we propose an entropy based information-theoretical method that outperforms threshold-based methods by two orders of magnitude on average.
-Moreover, contrary to learning based methods, our method is lightweight and scalable by having a linear time and memory complexity.
-Our method performs differential analysis of entropy progression.
+In this work, we propose a \textbf{Do}S attack detection method using \textbf{D}ifferential analysis of \textbf{G}eneralized \textbf{E}ntropy progressions - \textbf{DoDGE}.
+It outperforms threshold-based methods by two orders of magnitude in terms of false positives on average.
+In addition, DoDGE achieves a balanced accuracy of 99\%, whereas all ten ML/DL models tested have a balanced accuracy less than 62\%.
+The average balanced accuracy is 52\% for the ML models.
+Moreover, contrary to learning based methods, DoDGE is lightweight, having both linear time complexity and a predictable memory footprint; and scalable, being embarrassingly parallel.
+DoDGE achieves these properties while performing differential analysis of entropy progression.